 Apr 17, 2012 / By Singer Wang

-The most interesting session of the day for me was “The Etsy Shard Architecture: Starts with S and Ends With Hard” by John Goulah of Etsy.
-The most interesting fact for me was that the way the shading was done.
-Having worked on similar environments, an online multi-merchant, I had though range or hash partition would’ve been the easy way to go.
-However Estsy choose to explicitly shard its users using manual assignments and have a set of servers to do lookup tables.
+The most interesting session of the day was “The Etsy Shard Architecture: Starts with S and Ends With Hard” by John Goulah of Etsy.
+The most interesting fact for me was the way the shading was done.
+Having worked on similar environments and being an online multi-merchant, I had thought that range or hash partition would’ve been the easy way to go.
+However, Estsy chose to explicitly shard its users using manual assignments and have a set of servers to do lookup tables.
 This gave them a few benefits that wouldn’t be possible using the other methods.
-They include ability to arbitrarily move users across shards easily (relatively speaking) and do non-linear consolidations when the server is upgraded.
-When I asked was the reason for choosing the lookup sharding, the answer was that they wanted flexibility.
+They include the ability to arbitrarily move users across shards easily (relatively speaking) and do non-linear consolidations when the server is upgraded.
+When I inquired about the reason for choosing the lookup sharding, the answer was that they wanted flexibility.

 Leave a Reply